-Directors are expected to attend all meetings of the Board and Board committees on which they serve.
+Directors are expected to attend all meetings of the Board and Board committees on which they serve, but at a minimum Directors must attend not less than 75% of the meetings of the Board and Board committees on which they serve.
 Attendance of all directors at the annual meeting of stockholders is strongly encouraged but is not required.